-Friends of the Bluff is a volunteer-run, 501(C)3 non-profit organization, so we rely heavily on donations from the Spokane community.
+Friends of the Bluff is a volunteer-run, 501(c)3 non-profit organization.

 Every donation makes a difference.